Table of Contents

 Before you begin

-The role of the camera in AR scenes
+Role of camera in ar scenes

-• The camera's transform (position and orientation)
+• Camera transform (position and orientation)

-• The camera's culling settings (GL.invertCulling)
+• Camera culling settings (GL.invertCulling)

 Warning